rendercv/rendercv-pipeline/README.md

 # Education

+## University of Bari, Italy, **Inter-University Specialization School for Secondary Education** in **Physics, Computer Science, and Mathematics**

+- July 2007 – June 2008
+- *Graduation grade: 42/42*

 ## University of Bari, Italy, **PhD** in **Computer Science**

 - Jan 2004 – May 2007
 - *Thesis: ``Supporting Synchronous Communication in Distributed Software Teams''*
-- *Thesis listed among the [ACM SIGSOFT select Ph.D.
+- *Thesis listed among the [ACM SIGSOFT selected Ph.D.
 Dissertations in the Area of Software Engineering](https://www.sigsoft.org/dissertations.html)*

 ## University of Bari, Italy, **MSc** in **Computer Science**